SFC Winners

 Mullinalaghta 0-4

-Note: Pat McEoin won the 1948 Senior Championship with Mullinalaghta and then won the 1949 Senior Championship with Colmcille when the beat Mullinalaghta in the final.
+Note: Pat McEoin won 1948 Senior Championship with Mullinalaghta and then won the 1949 Senior Championship with Colmcille when the beat Mullinalaghta in the final.

 Mullinalaghta 1-12